Eun burst into Peter’s room. “Peter, we need to—” When she spotted Kora, who was still holding a tomahawk, she twitched into a fighting stance.

 “Any time, bitchcakes.
 Prepare for a lesson in getting your ass—”

 “If she isn’t Holly, then who is she?”
 Eun shot back.

 “Oh yeah.”
 Eun affirmed.
 “You need a regular name.
 You’ll skeeve people out if they think you’re different.
 I’m Eun.”
+She offered her hand.

 “An honor to meet you.”
 Kora gripped Eun’s forearm, squeezing with wince-inducing force.